mercadopago/devsite-docs/guides/online-payments/subscriptions/payment-retry.en.md

 In the case that the installment cannot be collected on the fourth reattempt, it will automatically remain in `processed` status, associated with a declined payment.

-After 3 installments with rejected payments, the subscription is automatically canceled and the integrated account will be notified of the cancellation of the subscription by e-mail.
+After 3 installments with rejected payments, the subscription is automatically canceled and the seller account will be notified of the cancellation of the subscription by e-mail.

 > NOTE